Yahitas/Machine_Learning_Model_NR418/README.md

 # Machine_Learning_Model_NR418

 The following QMD files were used in this project:
-  1.pre_processing
+- 1. pre_processing
-  2. PCA
+- 2. PCA
-  3. teacher model
+- 3. teacher model
-  4. student model
+- 4. student model
-  5. testing student model
+- 5. testing student model

 These QMD files demonstrate our logic in identifying saltbush shrubs from russian thistle.
 These QMD files demonstrate our logic in identifying.